shamblett/huggingface_client/README.md

 A server and browser based [Hugging Face](https://huggingface.co/) REST API client for the inference and inference endpoint APIs.

-The client supports standard query based inference and inference tasks for Natural Language Processing(NLP), Audio and Video.
+The client supports standard query based inference and inference tasks for Natural Language Processing(NLP), Audio and Vision.
 It also supports the inference endpoint API for creation and control of inference endpoints.

 The bindings for the inference endpoint API are generated from the [Hugging Face Inference Endpoint OpenApi specification](lib/src/openapi/spec/openapi.json) using the [OpenAPI Generator](https://openapi-generator.tech) project.